Welcome to the 33-Day Walking Challenge

 Late submissions = automatic disqualification.
 No exceptions.

-Accidentally sending wrong sceenshots= automatic disqualification.
+Accidentally sending wrong sceenshots without correction before the deadline = automatic disqualification.
 No exceptions.

-If you send anything above 35 minutes I will calculate the pace and miles, if it goes over a 23 pace= automatic disqualification.
+If you send anything above 40 minutes I will calculate the pace and miles, if it goes over a 23 pace = automatic disqualification.
 No exceptions.
 So please try to send 30 minutes screenshot.

 Where to Submit Evidence